ptsteadman/notebook/essays/gray-man-style.md

 Normcore in practice has come to be a way of signaling one's deep coolness.
 Gray man style in practice will be a way to signal one's deep uncoolness.

-Writing about the gray man concept seems to usually make the assumption that the reader is innately capable of being a gray man.
-The two main body factors that are typically discussed as factors that would make it difficult to be gray area being unusually short or tall, or being a woman who attracts sexual attention.
+Articles about the gray man style and the grey man concept usually make the assumption that the reader is innately capable of being a gray man.
+The two main factors discussed as obstacles to becoming gray are: 1) being unusually short or tall, or 2) being a woman who attracts sexual attention.
+To get an idea of the advice given to women about how to be gray, here's an example from Gray Wolf
+Survival:

-"Be cognizant of any smells such as food, soap or gunpowder that someone would relate to something they’d want.
+"Be cognizant of any smells such as food, soap or gunpowder that someone would relate to something they'd want.
 Try to think about what you do, say or wear that may cause a connection to some kind of desire.
 This is especially important for females.
 When SHTF, there will be very few gentlemen and those in power will take what they want, without regard to repercussions.
 Be cognizant of innuendo or movements such as arching your back or physical contact.
 They may put you in a situation that you may not be able to get out of."

-"Ever had a conversation with someone who you’re attracted to and have just one movement or sentence switch you from being somewhat detached to thinking about sex?"
+[11]

-o "supply runs" vs looting
+"supply runs" vs looting
-Obviously, just from the name, the gray man concept is pretty fucked from a social justice perspective.  "getting supplies" -> white man's looting

 Hi-Vis Vests Gets You Into Everything For Free Dismissed